Andriy852/SentimentAnalysis/README.md

 - **Jupyter Notebook**: Interactive environment for running the code and documenting the project.
 - **Google Colab / Kaggle**: Cloud-based platforms used for training the models.

+To run the notebooks, install the following dependencies:
 ```bash
 pip install -r requirements.txt